hadeaninc/spatial-tree-simulation-public/readme.md

 # Spatial Tree Simulation

-This repo provides some sample code which spawns many workers across multiple machines, performing O(N^2) simulation on each.
+This repo is a working SpatialOS prototype which spawns many worker processes across multiple machines, performing O(N^2) simulation on each.
 Spawning and communication between workers and machines is handled by the Hadean platform.

+The simulation results are streamed in real-time from a cloud, maxing out our connection at 80mbps, at 128 workers across multiple machines.
+The code is the same for developing on a small laptop, and running at scale on many machines in the cloud.

+The workers are compute bound, doing an O(N^2) simulation on 500 points each.
+By running many workers (across multiple machines) we can get far past this limit.
+And the Hadean platform makes all this spawning and communication as simple as running on a single machine.

+I've not had to use docker/kubernetes/anything like that as Hadean sorts all that infrastructure management out.
+I send a single binary to it.

+My approach uses an octree with cells stored by Morton (Z-Order) index.
+A leaf cell in the tree corresponds to a single worker/core.
+New cells will be dynamically spawned when the entitIes move out of the live area, and despawned when they’re empty.
+Cells will also be subdivided when the load in a single cell increases beyond a threshold, this will maintain an almost constant amount of computation per worker.

 More info on [HackerNews](https://news.ycombinator.com)